 - the director of the company

 - able to control more than 5% of the ordinary share capital of the company, directly or indirectly

 Checking Employment Status For Tax Purposes

-If the worker provides services to a public sector client, or a medium or large-sized private sector client, the client should do an employment status determination by clicking here, there must be a contract in place to see whether the engagement is classed as employment or self-employment.
+If the worker provides services to a public sector client, or a medium or large-sized private sector client, the client should do an employment status determination, there must be a contract in place to see whether the engagement is classed as employment or self-employment.
 The tool assumes there will be one in place.
 This tool will check if HMRC will treat the worker as employed or self-employed for tax purposes if they have or expect to have a work contract

 The worker will be able to dispute the determination given to them if they disagree with it.